Philip Sheridan: Reconstruction

-On July 30, 1866, while Sheridan was in Texas, a white mob broke up the state constitutional convention in New Orleans.
-Thirty-four blacks were killed.
+On July 30, 1866, while Sheridan was in Texas, a white mob broke up the state constitutional convention in New Orleans, killing 34 blacks.
 Shortly after Sheridan returned, he wired Grant, "The more information I obtain of the affair of the 30th in this city the more revolting it becomes.
 It was no riot; it was an absolute massacre."
 In March 1867, with Reconstruction barely started, Sheridan was appointed military governor of the Fifth Military District (Texas and Louisiana).
-He severely limited voter registration for former Confederates and ruled that only registered voters (including black men) were eligible to serve on juries.
+He severely limited voter registration for former Confederates and ruled that only registered voters, including black men, were eligible to serve on juries.
 Furthermore, an inquiry into the deadly New Orleans riot of 1866 implicated numerous local officials; Sheridan dismissed the mayor of New Orleans, the Louisiana attorney general, and a district judge.
+Following widespread anti-segregation protests in New Orleans, railroad company leaders met with Sheridan to try to get him to support their efforts to maintain the segregated "star car" system.
+He rejected their requests, thereby forcing them to desegregate New Orleans street cars.
 He later removed Louisiana Governor James M. Wells, accusing him of being "a political trickster and a dishonest man".
 He also dismissed Texas Governor James W. Throckmorton, a former Confederate, for being an "impediment to the reconstruction of the State", replacing him with the Republican who had lost to him in the previous election Elisha M. Pease.
 Sheridan had been feuding with President Andrew Johnson for months over interpretations of the Military Reconstruction Acts and voting rights issues, and within a month of the second firing, the president removed Sheridan, stating to an outraged Gen. Grant that, "His rule has, in fact, been one of absolute tyranny, without references to the principles of our government or the nature of our free institutions."

-If Sheridan was unpopular in Texas, neither did he have much appreciation for the Lone Star State.
-In 1866 his quip was widely reported: "If I owned Texas and Hell, I would rent Texas and live in Hell."
+Sheridan was not popular in Texas, and he did not have much appreciation for Texas, either.
+In 1866, he quipped that, "If I owned Texas and Hell, I would rent Texas and live in Hell."

 During the Grant administration, while Sheridan was assigned to duty in the West, he was sent to Louisiana on two additional occasions to deal with problems that lingered in Reconstruction.
 In January 1875, federal troops intervened in the Louisiana Legislature following attempts by the Democrats to seize control of disputed seats.
-Sheridan supported Republican Governor William P. Kellogg, winner of the 1872 state election, and declared that the Democratic opponents of the Republican regime who used violence to overcome legitimate electoral results were "banditti" who should be subjected to military tribunals and loss of their habeas corpus rights.
+Sheridan supported Republican governor William P. Kellogg, who won the 1872 gubernatorial election, and declared that the Democratic opponents of the Republican regime who used violence to overcome legitimate electoral results were "banditti" who should be subjected to military tribunals and loss of their habeas corpus rights.
 The Grant administration backed down after an enormous public outcry.
-A headline in the New York World newspaper shrieked "Tyranny!
+A headline in the New York World shrieked, "Tyranny!
 A Sovereign State Murdered!"
-In 1876, Sheridan was also sent to New Orleans to command troops keeping the peace in the aftermath of the disputed presidential election in 1876.
+In 1876, Sheridan was sent to New Orleans to command troops keeping the peace in the aftermath of the disputed 1876 presidential election.